smatechnologies/ibm-i-agent-docs/docs/environment/commands.md

 # Environment Management Commands

+This topic explains various LSAM commands that can be used to manage the IBM i library list that defines the OpCon Agent (LSAM) environment.

 ## SMASETLIBL

 The command SMASETLIBL or its command processor program SMASETLIBC can be used interactively to conveniently change the interactive job's library list.
-They can also be used by programmers as a tool for programming solutions that complies with the new IBM i LSAM environment management rules.
-This command (and its subprogram) performs the function of finding a library list and then replacing the job's library list.
+They can also be used by programmers as a tool for programming solutions that complies with the IBM i LSAM environment management rules.
+This command (and its subprogram) performs the function of finding a library list in the LSAM environment master files (SMALIBF00 and SMALIBF10) and then replacing the job's library list.

-From IBM i command entry, type the command **SMAGPL/SMASETLIBL** and press <**F4**> (Prompt) to reveal the parameters required by this command:
+From IBM i command entry, type the command **SMAGPL/SMASETLIBL** and press <**F4**> (prompt) to reveal the parameters required by this command:

-Prompting the SMASETLIBL Command
+##### Prompting the SMASETLIBL Command
 ```
                      Set Library List for SMA (SMASETLIBL)